-Are you looking to boost your engagement on Twitter and skyrocket your website’s traffic?
-Stay tuned for the 15 most efficient tactics to leverage likes, comments and retweets on Twitter and promote your content like a pro.
+Are you looking for ways to boost your engagement on Twitter and skyrocket your website traffic?
+Stay tuned for the 15 most efficient tactics to leverage likes, comments, and retweets on Twitter and promote your content like a pro.

 How To Boost Your Engagement On Twitter

 With 353 million active users, Twitter is one of the largest social network worldwide and THE place to be for individuals, and businesses to engage with their audiences and build their brands.
 More than 48% of users log in to Twitter every day.

 Starting with only 140 characters for each message, Twitter has relaxed the character restriction to 280 characters plus leaving more space for links and images.
 Twitter has also introduced videos and life broadcasts, chats, stories, polls, and many more features for communication and marketing.
 However, it will still keep its character as a short messaging service.